FourjsGenero/fgl_progress/README.md

 ## TODO

+* Option to perform OPTIONS SQL INTERRUPT ON/OFF automatically
-* Display estimated remaining time
+* Display estimated remaining time, computed from previous steps with a known range
 * Multiple object instances support (only one OPEN WINDOW for now)
+* FUNCTION reference/callback for custom rendering with webcomponent (SVG gauge)

 ## Code example: Fixed range mode